zenoss/ZenPacks.zenoss.ZenPackLib/docs/compatibility.rst

 use a ZenPack built with zenpacklib on a Zenoss 4.2 system you must first make sure that PyYAML is installed.

+.. note:: PyYAML has been added to Zenoss 4.2.5 as of SP457.

 Checking for PyYAML
 -------------------